Electric motor: Twenty-first century

-Motor supply and control
+Inputs

-Motor supply
+Power supply

 A DC motor is usually supplied through a split ring commutator as described above.

 AC motors' commutation can be achieved using either a slip ring commutator or external commutation.
 It can be fixed-speed or variable-speed control type, and can be synchronous or asynchronous.
 Universal motors can run on either AC or DC.

-Motor control
+Control

 DC motors can be operated at variable speeds by adjusting the voltage applied to the terminals or by using pulse-width modulation (PWM).

 AC motors operated at a fixed speed are generally powered directly from the grid or through motor soft starters.

 AC motors operated at variable speeds are powered with various power inverter, variable-frequency drive or electronic commutator technologies.

 The term electronic commutator is usually associated with self-commutated brushless DC motor and switched reluctance motor applications.

 Types

 Electric motors operate on one of three physical principles: magnetism, electrostatics and piezoelectricity.

 In magnetic motors, magnetic fields are formed in both the rotor and the stator.
-The product between these two fields gives rise to a force, and thus a torque on the motor shaft.
-One, or both, of these fields must change with the rotation of the rotor.
+The product between these two fields gives rise to a force and thus a torque on the motor shaft.
+One or both of these fields changes as the rotor turns.
 This is done by switching the poles on and off at the right time, or varying the strength of the pole.

-The main types are DC motors and AC motors, with the latter replacing the former.
+Motors can be designed to operate on DC current, on AC current, or some types can work on either.

-AC electric motors are either asynchronous or synchronous.
+AC motors can be either asynchronous or synchronous.
+Synchronous motors require the rotor to turn at the same speed as the stator's rotating field.
+Asynchronous rotors relax this constraint.

-Once started, a synchronous motor requires synchrony with the moving magnetic field's speed for all normal torque conditions.

-In synchronous machines, the magnetic field must be provided by means other than induction, such as from separately excited windings or permanent magnets.

-A fractional-horsepower motor either has a rating below about 1 horsepower (0.746 kW), or is manufactured with a standard-frame size smaller than a standard 1 HP motor.
+A fractional-horsepower motor either has a rating below about 1 horsepower (0.746 kW), or is manufactured with a frame size smaller than a standard 1 HP motor.
 Many household and industrial motors are in the fractional-horsepower class.